worship services are at 10:30 am

 Why is membership important?
 At Faith UCC we think membership is important.
 We recognize that it doesn't make you a "better" Christian.
 And if you never become a member and are constantly a regular attender we will love you equally as much.
 But membership is important for two reasons.
 Your investment into the well-being of our congregation increases.
 Think about the difference between renting an apartment and owning a house.
 Planting and weeding your own garden instead of your grandparent's garden.
 Taking ownership of something affirms its worth to you.
 Second, we need all hands on deck.
 Only members are able to vote at congregational meetings and only members can serve on our leadership board.
 It boils down to math.
 When only half of the congregation is able to vote on issues regarding the mission, vision and implementation of our church, then the weight of those decisions falls heavy on just a few.
 Care for your brothers and sisters, and when you have committed to Faith being your home church... go in all the way!

 What is the average age?
-We are mostly 40-60 and have a strong group of jr. highers.
-We made an intentional decision to hire a pastor in her 20s to hopefully increase the involvement of Millennials at Faith.
-At this time we do have nursery or young children.
+We are mostly 40-60 and have a strong group of teens.
+We made an intentional decision to hire a 'millennial' pastor to hopefully increase the involvement of millennials at Faith.
+At this time we do not have a nursery or Sunday School for young children.
 Thus, we are in process of figuring out what Christian Education for our congregation looks like at this time.
 In the future, we would love to be able to offer consistent Sunday School classes for kids.
 We have the space for it, but we need the volunteers and the kids.

 What is the racial make-up?
 Mostly white.
 We reflect the immediate neighborhood.
 However, we have loved when God has blessed us with racial diversity.
 Our interim pastor for two years, Rev. Fairley, had a lasting impression on our Kingdom vision.
 A seasoned African American pastor from the South side of Chicago, he awakened our need for multi-ethnic ministry.
 We are eagerly praying for the Holy Spirit to continue to bless us with racial and ethnic diversity.